-Portable or freestanding hot tubs and spas can go wherever you desire--near a pool, on a deck, in a corner of the yard, or even indoors.
+Portable or freestanding hot tubs and spas can go wherever you desire—near a pool, on a deck, in a corner of the yard, or even indoors.
 When choosing the perfect spot for your tub think about how often you'll use it.
 Because of its size and temperature, a spa can be enjoyed throughout the year; for some, it's a smarter choice than a swimming pool.

 The Convenience Factor

-While it can be positioned pretty much anywhere, if you do have a pool, makes sense to install it nearby.
-When it gets cool, swimmers like to soak in the hot tub, and appreciate the short walk it takes to get there when it's right near the pool.
+While it can be positioned pretty much anywhere, if you do have a pool, it makes sense to install it nearby.
+When it gets cool, swimmers like to soak in the hot tub and appreciate the short walk it takes to get there when it's right near the pool.
 From a plumbing and electricity standpoint, it also makes sense to locate a pool and spa near each other.

 Also think about convenience to your house, especially at night or in the winter, when a long trip from the hot tub to the house becomes even longer when you're dripping wet and it's freezing outside.

 Sun, Shade, and Weather

 Whether you live in a warm climate or one that experiences four seasons, it's smart to consider the weather when choosing a location for your spa.
 Ideally, a hot tub should be placed in a spot facing southwest, to take advantage of the maximum amount of daylight hours. with southwest exposure.

 If you live in a desert region, a spa that faces north or east (or northeast) might be preferable, since it will bring relief from the sun, even during the cooler winter months.

 Those who reside in northern regions that experience fairly cool summers should consider situating a hot tub to receive a southern exposure, to receive as much sun as possible.
 This will cut down on the cost of heating the spa.